rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 Energy carrier rating
 #####################
 :Limitation:
 The MVS assumes a usable potential/energy content rating for every energy carrier.
+The current version assumes that 1 kWh thermal is equivalent to 1 kWh electricity.

 :Reason:
 This is an approach that the MVS currently uses.